lambdamikel/picoram2090/README.md

 ![DIP Socket](pics/dipsocket.jpg)

-You'll need 3.3V to 5V (TTL) level shifters.
-I simply used this [FREENOVE Breakout Board for Raspberry Pi Pico](https://www.amazon.com/dp/B0BFB53Y2N?psc=1&ref=ppx_yo2ov_dt_b_product_details) which already has level shifters on board.
+**You'll need 3.3V to 5V (TTL) level converters.***

+For this setup, I simply used a [FREENOVE Breakout Board for Raspberry Pi Pico](https://www.amazon.com/dp/B0BFB53Y2N?psc=1&ref=ppx_yo2ov_dt_b_product_details) which **I thought** already had level shifters on board, but this turns out to be not the case! **So you should still add level converters; this setup is probably not entirely safe and might damage the Pico in the long run.**

 ![Schematics](pics/dropin.jpg)